CyberT33N/android-cheat-sheet/README.md

 6. Remove everything from home screen aswell from other screens
   - If you can not remove search bar widget -> Nova Launcher Settings -> desktop -> search -> suchleistenplatzierung 'none'
   - You should also disable dock
+  - You should add 3 home screens because most themes use multiple screens for effects

 7. Hold screen and click Settings -> erscheinungsbild -> Unclick show notification bar
 8. Hold screen and click Settings -> Backup blank home screeen to not do it again in future